100 Random Acts of Kindness to Make the World a Nicer Place

 Or ask them to hand you a magazine in a waiting room or for a hand up when you fall.
 It seems counterintuitive but asking a small favor is an act of kindness: People love being able to help others out.
 It’s a win-win, where everyone feels a little happier afterward.
 (Plus, you don’t have to climb on the shelves to get your cereal.)

-Leave a positive online review for the coffeehouse down the street
+Leave a positive online review for the sandwich shop down the street

 Reviews can make or break a business, especially a smaller local one.
 So when you find the perfect little Mexican restaurant or a stylish boutique, make sure you review them on Google or Yelp and let the world know how great they are.
 You’re helping the business owner and helping your neighbors find a local gem.
-It’s one of the random acts of kindness you can do today.
+It’s one of the random acts of kindness you can do without leaving your home.